Anthony-Gambale/Pygame-3D/README.md

 Pygame 3D is an extension on Pygame, an API for python which renders 2D shapes.
 It expands on Pygame's 2D shapes to render 3D models.

 This project is a demo implementation of an experimental mathematical technique that I came up with.
-This method allows the renderer to completely skip the "view space" transformation step of a traditional 3D renderer.
+This method allows the renderer to entirely skip the "view space" transformation step of a traditional 3D renderer.
 This saves a significant chunk of computation time.

 ## Install and Run